Jovan Jovanović Zmaj: Biography

 In 1861, Zmaj married; during the years that followed he produced a series of lyrical poems called Đulići, which probably remains his masterpiece.
 In 1862, greatly to his regret, he discontinued his journal Javor.
 He was politically engaged and sympathized with the ideas of the United Serbian Youth, a movement that attracted a number of influential figures in Serbian public life in the 1860s and 1870s.

 In 1863, Zmaj was elected director of the Tekelianum at Budapest.
 He renewed the study of medicine at the university and became a doctor of medicine.
 Zmaj wrote a lot of articles on hygiene, health and diet, and several scientific works.
 He also devoted himself to the education of Serbian youth.
 During his stay in Budapest he founded the literary society Preodnica, of which he was president.
 In 1864 he started the satirical journal "Zmaj" ("The Dragon"), which was so popular its name became a part of his own.
 In 1866, his comic play "Šaran" was given with great success.

 In 1870, he began working as a physician.
 He was also an active advocate of cremation.
 Matica Srpska, the Serbian Medical Society and Serbian Literary Guild made Zmaj a full member.

 The death of his wife in 1872 was followed by that of the couple's only child who outlived her mother, out of his five children.
 He was very sad and wrote many sad poems.
 In 1873 he started another comic journal, the Žiža.
 In 1877 he began an illustrated chronicle of the Russo-Turkish War, and in 1878 began his popular comic journal Starmali.
 During this period he wrote poems and prose, including short novels.

+He considered that the Serbian nation should be above the religious divide.

-Zmaj died on 1 June 1904 in Sremska Kamenica, Serbia.
+Zmaj died on 1 June 1904 in Kamánc (today Sremska Kamenica, part of Novi Sad, Serbia).

 Literary works

 Zmaj wrote lyrical songs under the collective titles Đulići (Little Rosebuds) and Đulići Uveoci (Faded Little Rosebuds), his most-creative work.
 He wrote six large volumes of his Pevanija (The Book of Songs), and several smaller collections including satires, epigrams, and children's songs.
-His work were published in the United States by Robert Underwood Johnson, who was editor and publisher of New York City's Century Magazine and a good friend of Nikola Tesla.
+His work was published in the United States by Robert Underwood Johnson, who was editor and publisher of New York City's Century Magazine and a good friend of Nikola Tesla.
 Tesla himself translated some poems by Zmaj.
 In the following we have the poet's definition of poetry: